Civil-Service-Human-Resources/csl-terraform-elastic/README.md

 - ELASTIC_ENDPOINT: The Elasticsearch endpoint

 Running the script will create any users (along with their roles) that have been specified in the file.
 Right now only the `learning_catalogue` user is required.

+**NOTE**: A random password will be generated for each user.
+The password will be printed in the shell that is used to run the Python script.
+The password **cannot** be viewed after it has been created, only changed, so make sure to write it down.